luvjeet-singh/Wanderlust/README.md

 🌱 What I Learned
 Integrating third-party services like Cloudinary and Nominatim

-Using Leaflet for interactive mapping without paid APIs
+Using Leaflet as an alternative to paid APIs like Mapbox

-Managing environment variables securely
+Securing app credentials with environment variables

-Implementing authentication with Passport
+Implementing robust authentication and authorization

-Deploying a Node.js app to Render
+Deploying full-stack applications using Render

 🔮 Future Improvements
-Location search autocomplete
+🔍 Location search autocomplete

-Pagination for listings and reviews
+📄 Pagination for listings and reviews

-AJAX-based review submissions
+⚡ AJAX-based review submissions for smoother UX

-Image galleries with multiple uploads
+🖼 Image galleries with drag-and-drop multi-upload

-Rate limiting and enhanced error handling
+🛡️ Rate limiting and better error handling/security